 Governors are also invited to sit on a committee focused on an area they have knowledge of, or are particularly interested in, e.g. the finance committee.
 Committees generally meet up to 6 times a year.

 Preparation for meetings includes reading papers and preparing questions for senior leaders.

 As well as attending meetings governors are also asked to look at specific areas of the school’s work in more detail.

 To help support governors, everyone has access to further training to help build on existing skills or to develop new ones.

-If you are interested, please complete the forms below and return to Alex Stainer, Governance Clerk at Alex.email@example.com.
+If you would like to apply for the role of governor please complete the forms below and return to Alex Stainer, Governance Clerk at Alex.email@example.com.